Jmversion123/Degentoken_Chap4/README.md

 ## Description:
 GamerToken is a Solidity smart contract that implements a simple ERC20 token called "Gamer" (GMR).
 This token is designed for use within a gaming platform, allowing players to earn, transfer, redeem, and burn tokens for various in-game items and rewards.
 The contract also includes functionalities for minting new tokens and checking token balances.
+(for reference: I used Gamer token instead of Degen token, but it's still the same function and variables that needed)

 ## Features:
 1. **Minting new tokens:** The owner of the contract can create new tokens and distribute them to players as rewards.